lexibank/tlopo/out/vol2/chapter3.md

 ### 7.6.
 Earth, soil

-Two POc terms meaning ‘soil’ are well-supported: _&ast;tanoq_ appears to have had three senses, (i) ‘earth, soil (as substance)’; (ii) ‘land, ground (as area or as opposed to sea)’ (this chapter, [§2.1](../contributions/2-3#s-2-1) and vol. 1, p.119), and (iii) ‘down on the ground, down below (as location)’ ([Ch.8, §2.2.5](../contributions/2-8#s-2-2-5)).
+Two POc terms meaning ‘soil’ are well-supported: _&ast;tanoq_ appears to have had three senses, (i) ‘earth, soil (as substance)’; (ii) ‘land, ground (as area or as opposed to sea)’ (this chapter, [§2.1](../contributions/2-3#s-2-1) and [vol.1,119](../contributions/1-5#p-119)), and (iii) ‘down on the ground, down below (as location)’ ([Ch.8, §2.2.5](../contributions/2-8#s-2-2-5)).
 POc _&ast;pʷay(a)_ was probably limited to the first meaning.

 Some soils contained pigments useful in both body and pot decoration.
 Although various wordlists include terms for red, white or yellow clay, we have not been able to reconstruct terms.
-Teeth-blackening was practised among Western Oceanic speakers (PWOc _&ast;tapal_ ‘substance used to blacken teeth’; vol. 1, p.101), but it is unclear from the literature whether the substance was mineral or vegetable matter .
+Teeth-blackening was practised among Western Oceanic speakers (PWOc _&ast;tapal_ ‘substance used to blacken teeth’; [vol.1,101](../contributions/1-4#p-101)), but it is unclear from the literature whether the substance was mineral or vegetable matter .

 <table id="2-3-7-6-68-POc-paya-a">
 <tr>